wangcheng1122/car_rental_system/doc/System  Documentation.md

 # System Design

 ## Class Diagram
+This diagram shows the class diagram of a car rental system, which mainly consists of four classes: CarRentalSystem, User, Car, and Booking.
+The CarRentalSystem class is the core of the system.
+It is responsible for managing user, car, and booking information, and interacting with the DatabaseManager class for data.
+The User class represents the users in the system, the Car class contains detailed information about cars, and the Booking class records the relevant information of each car rental.
+The various classes are interconnected through one - to - many and one - to - one relationships, forming a complete car rental management system.
 ![Class Diagram](./Diagram/Class%20Diagram.png)

 ## Use Case Diagram
+This diagram shows the use case diagram of the car rental system, which mainly involves two types of users: customers and administrators.
+Customers can perform operations such as viewing available cars, booking cars, calculating rental fees, getting intelligent car recommendations, and registering.
+Administrators, on the other hand, have higher privileges.
+They can log in to the system, add, update, and delete car information, as well as manage bookings.
+Through these use cases, the system can meet the needs of different users and provide comprehensive car rental services.
 ![Use Case Diagram](./Diagram/Use%20Case%20Diagram.png)

 ## Sequence Diagram
+This diagram is the main sequence diagram of the car rental system, demonstrating the interaction process between users and the system.
+After logging in, users can select different menu options according to their roles (customers or administrators).
+Customers can view available vehicles, reserve vehicles, calculate rental fees, and get intelligent vehicle recommendations.
+Administrators can add, update, and delete vehicle information, as well as manage reservations.
+The system interacts with the database to process user requests and return results.
 ![Sequence Diagram](./Diagram/Sequence%20Diagram.png)

 # Design Patterns